pjotrp/bhxiv-gen-pdf/README.md

 # Run via GNU Guix

-The [guix-deploy](./.guix-deploy) starts a Guix container which allows running the generator and tests.
+The [guix-deploy](./.guix-deploy) script starts a Guix container which allows running the generator and tests.
+The instructions are in the header of that script.

 # Trouble shooting